Sunday, May 26, 2024

 Dennis Roberts is now buried next to his parents

 Call it mission accomplished as Dennis was buried today at the Woodlawn Cemetery in Columbia Falls, Montana.
 A surprise awaited me because I didn't expect to find both his mother's and father's grave sites but there they were, side by side.
-Knowing that his father died in Snohomish County, I not knowing that his that his body was later transported to Montana, relieving any doubt I had that Ruth Roberts was indeed Dennis's mother.
+Knowing that his father died in Snohomish County, I didn't know that his body was later transported to Montana, relieving any doubt I had that Ruth Roberts was indeed Dennis's mother.
 Tomorrow I will be taking a picture of the gravesite, and if I can figure out how to post it, it will be found on this specific posting.
 If anyone ever gets close to this part of Montana, you will find their graves in the NE corner of the cemetery.
 Once entering the cemetery, take your first right and drive forward to the end.
 Look to your left and you will find all three members of the Roberts family.
 The address is 2310 9th West, adjacent to the Super 1 supermarket.
 Easy to find.

 America Not Always a Paradise, Especially If Your Skin Is Not White